Niger: Kanem–Bornu Empire (8th–19th century)

-Hausa states and other smaller kingdoms (1400s–1800s)
+Hausa states and other smaller kingdoms (15th–19th century)

 Overlooking the town of Zinder and the Sultan's Palace from the French fort (1906).
 The arrival of the French spelled an end for precolonial states like the Sultanate of Damagaram which carried on only as ceremonial "chiefs" appointed by the colonial government.

 Between the Niger River and Lake Chad lay Hausa Kingdoms, encompassing the cultural-linguistic area known as Hausaland which straddles what later became the Niger-Nigeria border.
-The Hausa are thought to be a mixture of autochthonous peoples and migrant peoples from the north and east, emerging as a distinct people sometime in the 900s–1400s when the kingdoms were founded.
+The Hausa are thought to be a mixture of autochthonous peoples and migrant peoples from the north and east, emerging as a distinct people sometime in the 10th to 15th century when the kingdoms were founded.
 They gradually adopted Islam from the 14th century, and sometimes this existed alongside other religions, developing into syncretic forms; some Hausa groups such as the Azna resisted Islam altogether (the area of Dogondoutchi remains an animist stronghold).

 The Hausa kingdoms were not a compact entity but several federations of kingdoms more or less independent of one other.
 Their organisation was hierarchical and somewhat democratic: the Hausa kings were elected by the notables of the country and could be removed by them.
 The Hausa Kingdoms began as seven states founded, according to the Bayajidda legend, by the six sons of Bawo.
 Bawo was the only son of the Hausa queen Daurama and Bayajidda or (Abu Yazid according to certain historians) who came from Baghdad.
 The seven original Hausa states (also referred to as the 'Hausa bakwai') were: Daura (state of queen Daurama), Kano, Rano, Zaria, Gobir, Katsina and Biram.
 An extension of the legend states that Bawo had a further seven sons with a concubine, who went on to found the so-called 'Banza (illegitimate) Bakwai': Zamfara, Kebbi, Nupe, Gwari, Yauri, Ilorin and Kwararafa.
 A smaller state not fitting into this scheme was Konni, centred on Birni-N'Konni.